 Conclusion

 You’ve now successfully reset your Canon printer or printer ink cartridges.
-If you’re still having trouble after trying out this guide, let me know below.
+If you still have trouble after trying this guide, let me know below.
 If you found another solution, please share it to help others.

 Still having trouble?
 Here is a Canon Printer Troubleshooting Guide (8 Steps)